dev0b1/selah/docs/DEPLOYMENT_NOTES.md

 **Testing Without Supabase:**
 - Hard-code `isPro: true` in `/api/user/pro-status` for testing
-- Or manually set pro status in localStorage for client-side testing
+- Or for quick testing, you can simulate pro status in the `/api/user/pro-status` response (server-side)

 ### 3. Admin Upload Security
 **Current Implementation:**